Springdale, Arkansas: 2010 census

 There were 22,678 households, out of which 41.9% had children under the age of 18 living with them, 53.0% were married couples living together, 13.3% had a female householder with no husband present, and 27.0% were non-families.
 21.5% of all households were made up of individuals, and 8.2% had someone living alone who was 65 years of age or older.
 The average household size was 3.02 and the average family size was 3.54.

 The median income for a household in the city was $26,523, and the median income for a family was $46,407.
 Males had a median income of $31,495 versus $26,492 for females.
 The per capita income for the city was $18,645.
 21.3% of the population and 17.4% of families were below the poverty line.
 Out of the total population, 33.6% of those under the age of 18 and 6.3% of those 65 and older were living below the poverty line.

 Metropolitan area

 The Northwest Arkansas region consists of three Arkansas counties: Benton, Madison, and Washington.
 The area had a population of 347,045 at the 2000 census which had increased to 463,204 by the 2010 census (an increase of 33.47 percent).
 The Metropolitan Statistical Area does not consist of the usual principal-city-with-suburbs morphology; instead Springdale is bordered to the north by Rogers, the south by Fayetteville, and the northwest by Bentonville, with smaller cities like Lowell and Johnson in between.

 Marshallese population

 The city is home to the largest community of Marshall Islanders in the United States, which dates to the 1980s, when one Marshall Islander arrived in the city to work for Tyson Foods and subsequently spread word of plentiful jobs to others in the islands.
 The Marshall Islands opened a consulate in the city in 2008.
-The Marshallese could easily settle in the U.S. as their country is in a free association with the United States.
-Photographer Lawrence Sumulong stated that this is the largest concentration of ethnic Marshallese in the United States.